Dual logarithmic photodetector

 |Dimensions||38 mm x 53 mm x 12 mm|

-The figure below shows the voltage measured on the two outputs log(A) and log(B) vs. the optical power incident on photodiodes A and B respectively.
-Optical power was generated with a 1550 nm DFB laser followed by a variable optical attenuator and measured with a Thorlabs PM100D / S155C power meter.
+Optical source is a Koheron LD101 1550 nm DFB laser followed by a variable optical attenuator and measured with a Thorlabs PM100D / S155C power meter.

 The PD10R can perform accurate absorption measurements with small amounts of optical power.
 We used the setup below to observe the absorption lines of a HCN gas cell with 200 nW of total optical power.
 Optical source is a DFB laser whose temperature is increased linearly from 10 to 25 °C in 60 s.
 The absorption path and the reference path are connected respectively to the A and B inputs of the PD10R.